 This publication and later companion Eerie, were inspired by legendary EC Comics’ line of horror and suspense publications, from story content and host storyteller Uncle Creepy.

-Thanks to cover browser.com for most of these images.MOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
-We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
-Please support us by not blocking ads on our site.
+Thanks to cover browser.com for most of these images.MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
+Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
+Thank you.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.